wp-plugins/sellfire-affiliate-store-builder/readme.txt

 Large update to the plug in.
 You can now create, modify, and preview your stores from right within WordPress.
 If you do not already have a SellFire account, one will be created for you automatically.

+= 2.1 =
+* Fixed issue with merchant selection not saving
+* Other various bug fixes